 where $k$ is an integer from $1$ to $n$ representing a rank.
 With this transformation, the rank permutations are projected onto the unit sphere.
 For this paper, we consider a `modal rating' rather than a modal permutation or ranking and thus take the negative of this transformation to ensure that higher-ranked items have higher value.
 For example, a rank vector $(2,3,1,4)$, expressing that item 1 came second, item 2 third etc. would be transformed to the vector $\frac{1}{2\sqrt{5} }(1, -1, 3, -3)$.
 The observed pairwise results may be projected onto the unit sphere with the pairwise ranking of a win for $i$ over $j$ represented by a vector with the value $1/\sqrt{2}$ in the $i$th position, $-1/\sqrt{2}$ in the $j$th position and zero elsewhere.

-If the pairwise results are represented in this way and the distance measure is taken to be the Spearman rank correlation coefficient, which is equivalent to the squared Euclidean distance, then following the argument from Section \ref{sec: geometric}, the Mallows' $\phi$-model becomes equivalent in form to the Bradley-Terry model, with the modal permutation vector equal to the vector of Bradley-Terry ratings. \citet{mccullagh1993models} notes that, strictly speaking, the models are not equivalent.
-Under the proposed ranking transformation, the Mallows' $\phi$-model is defined on the sample space of permutations represented on the unit sphere and has a ranking as the parameter $\lambda$, whereas the Bradley-Terry model is defined on the sample space of pairwise unit vectors and takes $\lambda$ to be any point on the unit sphere.
+If the pairwise results are represented in this way and the distance measure is taken to be the Spearman rank correlation coefficient, which is equivalent to the squared Euclidean distance, then following the argument from Section \ref{sec: geometric}, the Mallows' $\phi$-model becomes equivalent in form to the Bradley--Terry model, with the modal permutation vector equal to the vector of Bradley--Terry ratings. \citet{mccullagh1993models} notes that, strictly speaking, the models are not equivalent.
+Under the proposed ranking transformation, the Mallows' $\phi$-model is defined on the sample space of permutations represented on the unit sphere and has a ranking as the parameter $\lambda$, whereas the Bradley--Terry model is defined on the sample space of pairwise unit vectors and takes $\lambda$ to be any point on the unit sphere.